 While team members span both coasts, we make sure everyone stays in the loop by communicating regularly via public Slack channels.
 Meeting calendars are also open, so anyone can attend any meeting if they’d like.
 Finally, we use a shared Google Drive, so everyone has access to company resources.

 We’re planning to double our engineering team in the next year.

 It’s an exciting time to join Lumafield as we emerged from stealth mode in April 2022 and are growing rapidly.
 Our agility as a small startup allows us to ship quickly and make decisions without a ton of bureaucracy or red tape.
 Engineers are empowered to propose new ideas, drive projects, and make decisions to move things forward.
 While it’s safe to say there’s a high sense of urgency, it’s not frantic.
 We love to ship early and often, then iterate as needed.
 One of our core values is speed – we believe it’s our greatest advantage and aim to ship products faster for less money than anyone else would dare attempt.

-We recently raised a $35M Series B, which will help transform the way engineers and designers work on everything from cosmetics packaging to bike parts.
+We raised a $35M Series B in September 2022, wwhich will help transform the way engineers and designers work on everything from cosmetics packaging to bike parts.
 In the next year we plan to double our engineering team.
 If you’re excited about joining a fast-moving team, we’d love to hear from you!

 We’re all bonded by the mission to give engineers, designers, and medical practitioners more confidence in their products.